Unit 2 Ferry Wharf

 For a little more information on that, see my first blog here.

-Over the next couple of months, I’m going to tackle one of these four elephants in the room at a time:
+Over the next couple of months, I’ll be tackling the three elephants in the room:

-The Solicitors’ Qualifying Exam (SQE) is set to eventually replace the current route to qualification in England and Wales, from degree all the way through to training contract and beyond.
+The Solicitors’ Qualifying Exam (SQE) is set to eventually replace the current route to qualification in England and Wales.
+This is from degree all the way through to training contract and beyond.

 Under the current system, there are two most popular and traditional routes to qualification.

-The first is to spend three years completing your LLB (Bachelor of Laws; or equivalent law undergraduate degree) and then take your LPC (Legal Practice Course).
-You will either secure a two year training contract before or after you’ve completed your LPC.
+The first is to spend three years completing your LLB (Bachelor of Laws; or equivalent law undergraduate degree).
+Then take your LPC (Legal Practice Course).
+You will either secure a two-year training contract before or after you’ve completed your LPC.

-Either way, successful completion of the LPC is the key to beginning a 2 year training contract with a single firm (on the most part), after which you can qualify as a solicitor.
+Either way, successful completion of the LPC is the key to beginning a 2-year training contract with a single firm (for the most part).
+Then you can qualify as a solicitor.

 The routes I’ve just described are, again, by far the most traditional and popular routes.
-There are other routes to becoming a solicitor (which I’ll focus on at the start of the new year), but as with the two pathways above, you require an LPC to achieve qualification.
+There are other routes to becoming a solicitor.
+However, as with the two pathways above, you’ll require an LPC to do so.